zola-25/zola-25.github.io/_posts/2023-04-06-server-side-password-hashing.md

 	2. Pre-computation attack protection

-	   Pre-computation attacks and their variants become massively more resource and time-intensive, as an attacker must compute hashes for each possible salt-password combination, which is exponentially larger than for just the password plaintext.
+	   Pre-computation attacks become impractical, as an attacker must compute hashes for each possible salt-password combination, making the resulting tables exponentially larger compared to ones generated for just password plaintext.

    A unique salt should be generated for every password, and whenever a password is changed.
 Salts are usually generated by a [Cryptographically secure pseudorandom number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (CSPRNG), ensuring they are unpredictable, without any pattern or structure, and independent of each other.
 These properties ensure an attacker cannot guess anything about the salt that may aide them in an attack.

-   Salts are generated as a fixed-length string of bits, with the longer the salt, the more security provided:
+   Salts are generated as a fixed-length string of bits, with the longer the salt, the more security provided.

-	1. By adding more uniqueness to the hash - reducing the chance of hash collisions

-	2. Requiring attackers to generate more complex pre-computed tables

 	However the longer the salt, the more storage space required, and a salt of 128 bits is generally considered secure for password hashing scenarios.

 ***